tejsner/phonon_neutron/README.md

 md_data.compute_dos(sigma=0.5)
 ```

-Line 1 simply imports the module, line 2 reads the VASP trajectory (specifiying the time step `dt`) and lines 3-6 computes velocity, temperature, the pair distribution function and the phonon density of states with a Gaussian smearing width of sigma = 0.5 meV.
+Line 1 imports the module, line 2 reads the VASP trajectory (specifiying the time step `dt`) and lines 3-6 computes velocity, temperature, the pair distribution function and the phonon density of states with a Gaussian smearing width of sigma = 0.5 meV.
 Everything is now saved in the `md_data` object, and can be plotted, for example, using matplotlib in the following way:

 ```
 import matplotlib.pytplot as plt